 Alongside his wife Pauline, Tirau farmer Adrian runs Dennley Farms, a 196 ha fully integrated dairy and dairy beef finishing farm.
-He is also the Chairman of Rahinga Dairies in Dacre Southland He is the SFF Observer appointed to WoolWorks, a Fonterra Sustainability advisory panel member, and Owl Farm committee member.
+He is also the Chairman of Rahinga Dairies in Dacre, Southland.
+He is the SFF Observer appointed to WoolWorks, a Fonterra Sustainability advisory panel member, and Owl Farm Cambridge management committee member the Institute of Directors NZ.

 Adrian and his wife were the recipients of the 2019 Gordon Stephenson Trophy which is part of the Ballance Farm Environment Awards.
 They were the 2019 National Ambassadors for sustainable farming and growing.
-He has also recently completed a strategy specialisation certificate at the Harvard Business School and an Advanced Directors course at the Institute of Directors NZ.
+He has also recently completed a strategy specialisation certificate at the Harvard Business School and an Advanced Directors course at